Disney’s California Adventure – Part III: The Unusual Undoing of Imagineering’s Billion Dollar Californian Reimagining

 Image: Disney

-Just as the hefty price tag of Pixar inspired Disney to dig deep for ways to utilize the studio’s characters, the 2014 animated film Big Hero 6 actually originated in an all-call to find relatively unknown characters and stories in the Marvel canon that could be adapted across Disney’s studios.
-The Academy Award-winning film focuses on the story of teenage tech whiz Hiro Hamada and his inflatable “healthcare companion,” Baymax, as they inadvertently get caught up in a supervillain’s schemes and turn a group of ragtag teens into a team of high-tech heroes.
+Just as the hefty price tag of Pixar inspired Disney to dig deep for ways to utilize the studio’s characters, the 2014 animated film Big Hero 6 actually originated from an all-call to find relatively unknown characters and stories in the Marvel canon that could be adapted across Disney’s studios.
+The Academy Award-winning film focuses on the story of teenage tech whiz Hiro Hamada and his inflatable “healthcare companion,” Baymax, as they inadvertently get caught up in a supervillain’s schemes and turn a ragtag group of college kids into a team of high-tech heroes.

 Image: Disney